sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

 .. figure:: ../../_assets/user-guide/export-import/pipeline_imported.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-.. note:: Make sure that data pointed to the Pipeline JSON File should be available on new instance of Fire Insights where you are Importing.
+.. note:: Make sure that data pointed to the Pipeline JSON File should be available on new instance of Fire Insights where you are importing.